 Downloading, Installing and Updating RetroArch¶

-Note: you currently need the Atmosphère custom firmware to run RetroArch on your Switch.
+You need to have Atmosphère custom firmware to run RetroArch on your Switch.

 Downloading and installing¶